Understanding the impact of cellular and organismal stresses on cancer cell mechanisms and impact on cancer therapies and therapy-related consequence

 - Understand the mechanisms of how tumor cells can exist in constant stress, such as metabolic dysregulation, elevated level of DNA damage, disorganized chromatin, altered circadian regulation, etc.

 - Develop novel cancer treatment strategies based on biophysical principles that target a key aspect of tumor cell vulnerability – existence in constant stressed conditions

 - Uncover mechanisms and approaches to protect normal cells, but not tumor cells, from stresses associated with cancer treatment

 - Develop novel strategies to prevent and treat cancer therapy-induced bystander injury

-- to bring them to clinical fruition by facilitating interactions with clinicians and basic scientists in other Programs.
+- Bring them to clinical fruition by facilitating interactions with clinicians and basic scientists in other programs

-- to provide a training ground for these novel treatment approaches.
+- Provide a training ground for these novel treatment approaches